YumaWorks/yangpp/docs/source/yangpp/problem-statement.rst

 easily adapted for new uses.

-If YANG was more object-oriented it would be easier to build and maintain reusable software that used the data models.
+If YANG was more object-oriented it would be easier to build and maintain reusable software that used the data models derived from the YANG modules.

 There are several limitations of YANG 1.1 addressed in YANG++.